VitalPBX/vitalpbx45_drbd_ha/README.md

 ### 2.- Changing your IP Address to a static address.
 By default, our system’s IP address in Debian is obtained through DHCP, however, you can modify it and assign it a static IP address using the following steps:

-Edit the following file with nano, /etc/network/interfaces (Master-Slave).
+Edit the following file with nano, /etc/network/interfaces **Node 1**.
 ```
 nano /etc/network/interfaces
 ```